 (Dimensions: H: 22.5", top: 20.25 by 13")

 Mixed woods including pine and poplar

-Circa 1840 to 1860
+Circa 1840 to 1860 - SOLD

 The rectangular case features an applied, dovetailed apron with down sloping sides that forms the reservoir above a pair of recessed-paneled doors set within beaded openings; the case raised on cutout feet.
 Best wear, patina and dry surface.
 (H: 32"; W: 50"; D: 18.25")